 In the winter of 2013, right after his twin boys were born, John John Brown started writing songs that would turn into his debut album The Road.
-No Depression calls it, "A supple and suggestive blend of astute Americana accompanied by a quiet, reflective glow", while Elmore Magazine dubbed him "one of the more promising young names in folk music today".
+No Depression calls it "a supple and suggestive blend of astute Americana accompanied by a quiet, reflective glow", while Elmore Magazine dubbed him "one of the more promising young names in folk music today".
 His sophomore album is currently in production and is heavily influenced by the lyrical style of John Prine.
 Out on the road, John John was invited to perform at the 50th Anniversary of Woodstock at Bethel Woods, which is the original site of the legendary festival.
 He shared the weekend with musical luminaries such as The Doobie Brothers, Santana, Ringo Starr, John Fogerty, Grace Potter and Derek Trucks.
-Over the years he has been chosen as a Kerrville Folk Finalist for the legendary "New Folk" competition, he went home a winner of the South Florida Folk Fest Songwriting Contest in 2016, and he was recently selected as a 2017 emerging artist at the falcon ridge folk Festival.
-Seeped in good storytelling and fingerpicking melodies, John John Brown seems to have discovered part of the mystery that surrounds the great singer/songwriter tradition.
+Over the years he has been chosen as a Kerrville Folk Finalist, an Emerging Artist at the Falcon Ridge Folk Festival, and He went home a winner of the South Florida Folk Festival songwriting competition back in 2016.
+Seeped in goody storytelling and fingerpicking melodies, John John Brown seems to have discovered part of the mystery that surrounds the great singer/songwriter tradition.

 No Depression: "The Road is one of those albums that suggests Brown’s talents have been stirring for some time.
 A supple and suggestive blend of astute Americana accompanied by a quiet, reflective glow, these ten songs offer up an air of quiet contemplation and wistful contentment."

 Elmore Magazine: "Though John John Brown mines a well-trodden genre and a familiar territory, traversing the working class towns and flea-bag motels of our big country, he forges his own Road, establishing himself as one of the more promising young names in folk music today."